MLaGA: Multimodal Large Language and Graph Assistant: Conclusion and Future Work

-In this section, we introduce our MLaGA framework, a novel approach that extends general-purpose LLMs for multimodal graph reasoning tasks.
-We begin by exploring how to adapt multimodal LLMs to these problems in Section~\ref{sec-mllm}.
-Then, in Section~\ref{sec-aligner}, we present a structure-aware multimodal aligner that tackles the heterogeneity of multiple node attributes within the graph connections.
-Finally, we propose multimodal graph instruction tuning with modality-aware projectors, designed to strengthen LLM reasoning in MMGs in Section~\ref{sec-mgic}.
+In this section, we introduce the MLaGA framework—a novel approach that extends general-purpose LLMs for reasoning over multimodal graphs (MMGs).
+In Section~\ref{sec-aligner}, we describe the structure-aware multimodal aligner, which addresses the heterogeneity of node attributes by aligning textual and visual information in the context of graph connectivity.
+In Section~\ref{sec-mgic}, we present the multi-task multimodal graph instruction tuning framework, which collaboratively extracts complementary information across diverse tasks and domains to advance MLaGA's generalization capabilities for multimodal graph reasoning.